Julien Klener: Teaching career

 After a few years teaching on higher secondary level he continued his career at the Dutch-speaking Ghent University where he lectured until 2004.
 His main teachings concerned: Judaism as a cultural system, Biblical Hebrew (undergraduate and graduate students) Comparative linguistics of the Afro-Asiatic languages (graduate students), Semitic Epigraphy (graduate students) and General Introduction to Semitic Studies (graduate students).
 He also studied in Amsterdam, Jerusalem and in 1977 received a Fulbright-grant which brought him to California.
 During his tenure at Ghent University, he also taught at the French-speaking University of Liège for twelve years.
 He was invited as a guest-lecturer in Paris, Madrid, Naples, Riga, Budapest, Venice, Florence, Amsterdam, Jerusalem, Porto Alegre, etc. Although being retired in 2004, he was invited until 2011, to lecture on Judaism at the Faculty of Theology of the Catholic University of Leuven.
-He continued lecturing, until 2022, on Biblical-Aramaic and Philological Analysis of Biblical Texts at the Institut d' Etudes Juives of the Université Libre de Bruxelles.
-Until the academic year 2020-2021 he lectured, also on Judaism at the Instituut voor Joodse Studies at the University of Antwerp, Belgium.
-He has been re-engaged, as a guest professor, at Ghent University for the academic years 2018-2019 and 2019–2020.
+He continued lecturing, until 2022, on Biblical-Aramaic and Philological Analysis of Biblical Texts at the Institut d' Etudes Juives of the Université libre de Bruxelles.
+Until the academic year 2020–2021 he lectured, also on Judaism at the Instituut voor Joodse Studies at the University of Antwerp, Belgium.
+He has been re-engaged, as a guest professor, at Ghent University for the academic years 2018–2019 and 2019–2020.

 He is an honorary active member of the section for moral and political sciences at the Royal Academy for Overseas Studies.
 He is also active within different, academical and non-academical, Jewish, inter-religious and inter-convictional organisations.
 As a gifted, voluble trilingual speaker he is often asked to address national and international meetings on subjects concerning his academical specialisms or on matters reflecting upon the present and/or the future of European Judaism, lately for instance in Berlin (2012 and 2015), in Tel Aviv and Jerusalem (2013, 2014, 2015), at the European Parliament in Brussels (2010, 2012, 2013, 2015, 2016) and in Ottawa, Montreal and Berlin (2015), Washington DC, Luxembourg City (2016).
+Member of jury for PhD in Belgium, Holland, France and England.